earocorn/osh-docs/docs/osh-connect/osh-js/quick-guide/usage.md

 # Usage

-ConnectedSystems-JS can be used with ES6 modules, plain JavaScript, and module loaders.
+**OSHConnect-JS** can be used with ES6 modules, plain JavaScript, and module loaders.

 ## Visualize GPS Data
-To visualzie a datasource, we need to instantiate `DataSource` , 'View', and 'Layer' classes and an 'HTML Tag' to render the result.
+To visualize     a datasource, we need to instantiate a `DataSource`, `View`, and `Layer`, as well as an HTML Tag to render the result.

 ### Create HTML Element
 The HTML Element is the anchor of you View.